 What is SEO?

-SEO stands for search engine optimization, which helps your page rank higher on Google and other search engines to drive more traffic to your site.
+SEO stands for search engine optimization, which helps your page rank higher on Google and other search engines for relevant, targeted queries - and therefore, to attract more user clicks, as they tend to click on the first result - todrive more traffic to your site.

-You can design and develop your pages based on what search engines look for in a website, which changes as technology trends continue to evolve.
+You can optimize your pages based on what search engines look for in a website, which changes as technology trends continue to evolve.
 And if you haven’t done so already, you can adjust your web presence to make sure it's useful and informative.

 If you have a website, that’s good news, because you can invest time and talent to create a site that makes you more likely to rank highly.